jks805/kokoa-clone-2020/README.md

 #kokoa clone 2020 update

-HTML & SCC are so much fun!
+HTML & CSS are so much fun!